For a 3-bedroom house in the UK:

 How much do solar panels cost in the UK?

-The table below shows the average cost of a solar panel system according to property and system size, showing how much money you could save annually and over 25 years.
-However, it’s important to note that these are average prices, and the actual costs may vary.
-Upfront costs vary according to panels’ efficiency, the specifics of your property, and your chosen installer, while potential savings depend on current electricity prices.
+The table below gives the average cost of a solar panel system according to property and system size, as well as how much money you could save annually and over 25 years.

 Cost of solar panels according to system size